 A Short Guide To Tipping In Mexico

 Since there is actually quite a lot of tipping that goes on in Mexico, I thought it would be handy to break it down for you depending on what sort of establishment you’ll be tipping in.
-Here’s a handy guide to tipping in Mexico to help you work out what amount you should be tipping, and if you should even be tipping at all.

 Food and drinks

 Just like in many places around the world, eateries and bars are places that most commonly see people tip.
-In Mexico it’s no different, but since it’s a different country to the one you’re from, there are a few things to consider.
+In Mexico, it’s no different, but since it’s a different country to the one you’re from, there are a few things to consider.

 Bars